Join Here

 The fact that God is Triune proves that relational interaction is vitally important to God.
 Before God ever created mankind or the angels, God the Father, God the Son, and God the Holy Spirit were interacting with one another for all eternity.
 This tells us God has been in a give-and-take, interactive relationship for all eternity.

-This view of God leads to a vastly different view of Scripture, which I will get into next time.
+This view of God leads to a vastly different view of Scripture, which I will begin to develop in the next post.